Color mouse information

 Tip!
 Mice love spray millet!

-Housing the Color Mouse
+Housing for the Colored Mouse

 Don't give the Mice a sandbox.
 Sand is too dusty for the sensitive airways of mice.